voxel51/fiftyone/docs/source/index.rst

 ..
 End social links -----------------------------------------------------------

-FiftyOne is an open-source tool that lets you visualize and explore your image/video datasets and easily interpret model results, anywhere, fast.
+FiftyOne will revamp your machine learning workflows by enabling you to visualize datasets and interpret models faster, easier, and more efficiently than ever before.
+This open-source tool provides the building blocks for an optimized data pipeline that lets you get hands-on with your data.

 .. raw:: html